 It is the policy of the Saint Alphonsus Regional Medical Center Medical Staff ("Medical Staff") that all Practitioners as defined in the Medical Staff Bylaws will treat others with respect, courtesy and dignity and will conduct themselves in a professional and cooperative manner.
 It is intended that all Practitioners at Saint Alphonsus Regional Medical Center ("Hospital") have productive careers that are not blemished by disruptive behavior.
 The Medical Staff also recognizes that disruptive behavior is contrary to the mission of the Hospital and is not conducive to the safety of patients.
 This policy is intended to set forth a procedure for resolution of complaints of disruptive conduct and/or unlawful harassment reported or made by Hospital employees, other Practitioners, patients or other individuals about a Practitioner.
 The Medical Staff desires this policy to provide a collegial procedure to be used, when appropriate, to address conduct of Practitioners.
-However, in certain circumstances, conduct that violates this policy may be bypassed.
+However, in certain circumstances, conduct that violates this policy may constitute grounds for corrective action under the Bylaws and this policy may be bypassed.